 - Put Toters® out by 6:00 A.M. on your pickup day.

-- Remove Toters® from curb by 6:00 PM and place them out of view from the street.
+- Remove Toters® from curb by 6:00 PM and place them at the side of the house or in the rear yard at all other times.

 - Call Recology Vacaville Solano at (707) 448-2945 if you have questions.